 For more information about Music in the National Curriculum please click on the picture link.

 The tuition available at school is for Woodwind.
 Instruments for woodwind tuition can be hired from the Music Centre.

-Woodwind KS2 - Tuesday afternoon and Wednesday afternoon - Mr S Prince
+Woodwind KS2 - Tuesday afternoon - Mr S Prince

-Music Class Support and Choir - Friday All Day - Miss H Shields
+Music Class Support and Choir - Fridays - Mrs A Butterworth

 Classroom support consists of singing and practical National Curriculum Music.
 All classes are on a rota so that each class will receive two visits per year Nursery through to Year 6.

-Choir takes place on Wednesday lunchtime.
+Choir takes place on Friday Afternoons.
 About thrity children drawn from Years 3 to 6 attend Choir each week.

 Further music support for Class 1 year group assemblies and performances is provided by Mrs A Butterworth.